Fourth Stimulus Check: Is Another Relief Payment Coming?

 As of mid-June, over a quarter of American adults (66 million people) reported some difficulty keeping up with expenses in the prior week.
 A survey from the Federal Reserve Bank of New York determined that over 58 percent of those receiving a third stimulus check have or will use the money on consumption or paying down debt.
 That includes debt incurred during the pandemic.
 A Bloomberg/Morning Consult poll from last February listed food and housing costs as the second and third most popular uses of the then-upcoming stimulus.

-Employment also remains well below pre-pandemic levels.
+Employment also remains below pre-pandemic levels.
 The unemployment rate fell to 5.8 percent in May, but at that time about 7.6 million fewer people were employed as compared to early 2020.
 Most of them were in low-wage jobs lost during the pandemic that have not returned.
-Approximately 364,000 people initially applied for unemployment insurance during the last full week of June.
+Approximately 373,000 people initially applied for unemployment insurance during the last full week of June.
 (A typical pre-pandemic week saw about 250,000 new unemployment applications.)
-Another 115,000 people sought Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
-As of the week ending June 12, about 14.7 million workers were receiving some form of unemployment aid.
+Another 99,000 people sought Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
+As of the week ending June 19, about 14.2 million workers were receiving some form of unemployment aid.
 Many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.

 Job growth continues to lag expectations for many possible reasons.
 Some have argued that overly generous benefits made unemployment more attractive than working.
 But other considerations factor into one’s ability to work too.
-Because many schools stayed remote for the entire school year, a lot of parents lacked adequate childcare.
+Because many schools stayed remote for the entire school year, many parents lacked adequate childcare.
 With schools now on summer break, that childcare issue may not change.
-The full vaccination rate is 47.4 percent for the country.
-But that percentage ranges from 66 percent in Vermont to 29.9 percent in Mississippi.
+The full vaccination rate is 47.6 percent for the country.
+But that percentage ranges from 66.1 percent in Vermont to 33 percent in Alabama.
 So the threat of COVID is still real in parts of the country, leaving many uncomfortable working in public around strangers.
 A gap between labor force skills and job requirements can make hiring more difficult, not to mention the rising standards of what workers will accept.
 And then there’s the general friction that inevitably arises when an entire economy slams its foot on the gas.

 As before the pandemic, many who are willing to work cannot find jobs with the wages and benefits they need to survive.
 According to Marie Newman, a U.S. Representative from Illinois, “there is not a shortage of Americans looking for work, there is a shortage of Americans willing to work for starvation wages with no benefits, no health care, and no protections during a pandemic.”

 Many states are trying to force the issue and push people back into the job market.
 These states, most led by Republicans, have announced the discontinuation of the $300 federal unemployment benefit bonus for their citizens ahead of the official Labor Day end date.
 Alaska, Iowa, Mississippi, and Missouri stopped benefits on June 12.
 Alabama, Idaho, Indiana, and Nebraska are among the states that stopped benefits on June 19.
 Florida, Georgia, Ohio, and Texas followed on June 26.
 And Maryland and Tennessee wrapped up benefits on July 3.
-A total of 26 states have cut off federal unemployment benefits early or will do so soon.
+A total of 22 states have cut off federal unemployment benefits early.

 Support For A Fourth Stimulus Check